A Strategic Plan for Interprovincial Crossings and Sustainable Transportation for Canada’s Capital Region

 Phase 3 develops and reviews a number of long-term alternative scenarios.
 This phase imagines possible futures that will help guide decisions for the region, including infrastructure and strategic directions needed to make the plan’s vision a reality.
-This phase will use modelling tools and technical analysis, and will consider existing and planned transportation investments in the region.
-It will also benefit from public and stakeholder feedback on the scenarios.
+This phase is using forecasting modelling tools and backcasting analysis, and is considering existing and planned transportation investments in the region.
+It is also benefiting from public and stakeholder feedback on the scenarios.

-In Phase 4, we will finalize the plan, detailing the selected scenario and supporting strategies.
+In Phase 4, we will finalize the plan, detailing alternative short and longer-term strategies and actions that support sustainable interprovincial movement of people and goods.
 A draft copy of the plan will be made available for public comment.

 Engagement: Share your vision, concerns and ideas